-From the moment we are born, we begin to learn about the world around us, and this continues for the rest of our lives.
-But exactly how does this happen in the brain?
-How does learning change throughout out lives?
-And do other animals learn in the same way we do?
-These questions are still open, and scientists are working hard to find out the answers.
+From the moment we're born, we begin to learn about the world around us, and this continues for the rest of our lives.
+But exactly how does learning happen in the brain?
+And how does it change throughout out lives?
+With reference to other animals and how they seem to learn, scientists are working hard to find out the answers.

 Learning in the brain

-When we learn, our brains change, with some pathways becoming stronger and others weakening.
+When we learn, our brains change: some pathways become stronger and others weaker.
 This ability to change is known as plasticity, and the ease with which it happens varies throughout our lives.
-When we are young, our brains are more plastic to enable us to learn rapidly but as we age, efficiency and stability become more important and our brains become less flexible.
+When we are young, our brains are more plastic to enable us to learn rapidly but, as we age, efficiency and stability become more important and our brains become less flexible.
 However, we don't know exactly what causes these changes, or why they happen at different times for different abilities.
-If it were possible to reverse changes, and put the adult brain back into 'learning mode', this could be hugely beneficial, not just for general learning (who hasn't wished they could pick up a second or third language as easily as a child can?!) but also for anyone who has suffered a stroke or another form of brain damage.
+If it were possible to reverse changes, and put the adult brain back into learning mode, this could be hugely beneficial, not just for general learning (who hasn't wished they could pick up a language as easily as a child?), but also for anyone who has suffered a stroke or other form of brain damage.

 Learn more about Rewiring the Brain.

-Once we have learnt something, we need to store it, as a memory, in the brain.
+We store both information and processes in memories in the brain.
 We know that the hippocampus is vital for converting short term memories into long term memories, which are then stored in the cortex (the surface layer of the brain).
 But how and where in the cortex memories are stored is unclear.
 The best current theory is that they are stored in variety of systems distributed across the cortex.
 Theoretically, this should allow an almost infinite number of memories to be stored.

 Learn more about Memory in the brain.

 Despite not knowing exactly how it works, it seems humans are getting better at learning, and more intelligent, although there may be more to this finding that meets the eye.